eoos-systems/eoos-projects/README.md

 **NOTE:** Please pay attention you have to set correct EOOS project for `--eoos` argument

-**All is built and tested!** Zero return value by the script can be treeted by CI/CD server as EOOS is ready to be integrated for appropriate operating system.
+**All is built and tested!** Zero return value by the script can be treated by CI/CD server as EOOS is ready to be integrated for appropriate operating system.

 ###### 3. See other options if it needs